pedrobarbeira/gitpush/README.md

 are more interesting features like git submodules that can make our life much easier and our coding experience much richer.
 The kind of stuff we don't even know we need - at least that was what submodules were for me.
-Through this project we get a chance to dive deeper then the usual add-commit-push cycle, and applying that knowledge to make a tool that facilitates using git both for ourselves and everyone that bumps into it.
+Through this project we get a chance to dive deeper then the usual add-commit-push cycle, and to apply that knowledge to make a tool that facilitates using git both for ourselves and everyone that bumps into it.
 Ideas tend to present themselves once we start getting our hands busy, so picking up something simple is always a good place